-The central open space is 1,982 m2 and spans from Yates Street to View Street, providing a mid-block connection (2).
+The central open space is 2,109\m and spans from Yates Street to View Street, providing a mid-block connection (2).

-The open space on the Yates Street side (Yates Street Plaza) has an urban feel in the form of a major civic plaza that is framed by shops and services.
-The open space at the south end of the plaza (View Street Green) narrows and drops in elevation to a quieter space that functions as a neighbourhood green that is framed by townhomes (3).
+The open space on the Yates Street side (Yates Street Green) is a large public green space featuring an open community lawn as well as intimate mounded gardens.
+The park is framed by shops and services.
+The open space at the south end of the park (play areas and dog park) narrows and cascades down to form a series of play spaces leading to a generous dog park (3).